 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Forest Technician tend to value Independence, Support, and Relationships.
+Compared to most people, those working as a Forest Technician tend to value Independence, Achievement, and Working Conditions.

 Most importantly, Forest Technicians moderately value Independence.
 Occupations that satisfy this work value allow employees to work on their own and make decisions.

-Second, Forest Technicians moderately value Support.
-Occupations that satisfy this work value offer supportive management that stands behind employees.
+Lastly, Forest Technicians moderately value Working Conditions.
+Occupations that satisfy this work value offer job security and good working conditions.